top of page

 The word 'intertwine' has a fascinating etymology that traces its origins back to the Old English language.
 It is derived from the combination of two Old English words: 'entwine' and 'twinian.'
 The word 'entwine' itself is a compound of 'en,' meaning 'in,' and 'twīnian,' which means 'to twist or wind.'
 'Twīnian' is related to the Old English word 'twīgend,' meaning 'double thread,' and it is associated with the idea of twisting or weaving threads together.
 Over time, these elements merged to form 'intertwine,' reflecting the act of intricately weaving or twisting separate elements or entities to create a complex and interconnected whole.
 This etymology beautifully captures the essence of the verb 'intertwine' and its ability to describe the interlacing of distinct components into a unified and intricate structure.

-Quiz: Find the meaning of intertwine
+Find the correct meaning of the verb intertwine:

 Try Again!